merenlab/merenlab.org/_posts/anvio/2020-07-22-interacdome.md

 ```

 The format is tabularized and thus easy enough to parse, but unfortunately the information is not
-detailed enough since it contains no information about residue-by-residue alignment.
+detailed enough since it contains no information about residue-by-residue alignment of the match
+states (residues in the HMM profile) to the user gene sequence.
 The second,
 more verbose output, does:

 ```